 - The Juju GUI can display a Kubernetes model but anything else - creating units, deploying charms, status etc - is currently unsupported.

-Setting Up The Juju Contoller
+Setting Up The Juju Controller

 You need a running Juju controller and also a Kubernetes cluster to work with.
 For the Kubernetes cluster, there’s several choices:

-- use microk8s.
+- use MicroK8s.

-- deploy a bespoke Kubernetes
+- deploy your own Kubernetes cluster

 Once a Juju controller is up and running and you have your Kubernetes cluster, you need to import the cluster and user credential into Juju.
 The Juju